Advertisement

 Navigational queries — where you want to go directly to a specific website — are also much better served by Google.
 If you type 'gmail' or 'amazon', you want a direct link.
 Perplexity will give you an explanation of what Gmail is, which is rarely helpful.

-Privacy: Perplexity Has a Edge
+Privacy: Perplexity Has an Edge

 Google's business model is built on advertising, which means collecting significant amounts of user data to build detailed behavioral profiles.
 Every search you perform on Google is logged and used to personalize ads across Google's network.
 This is the trade-off for free, unlimited access to the world's best search engine.